Pakistan blocks social media app TikTok for "immoral and indecent" content

 “The government blocking an entertainment app that is used by millions of people, and is a source of income for thousands of content creators, especially those coming from smaller towns and villages, is a travesty to democratic norms and fundamental rights as guaranteed by the constitution,” said Khilji.

+Global rights watchdog Amnesty International said people in Pakistan were being denied the right to express themselves in the name of a campaign against vulgarity.

+“The #TikTokBan comes against a backdrop where voices are muted on television, columns vanish from newspapers, websites are blocked and television ads banned,” Amnesty’s South Asia Regional Office said on Twitter.

-Reporting by Asif Shahzad; Additional reporting by Aditya Kalra and Gibran Nayyar Peshimam; Editing by Euan Rocha and Toby Chopra and Kirsten Donovan
+Reporting by Asif Shahzad; Additional reporting by Gibran Peshimam and Aditya Kalra; Editing by Euan Rocha and Toby Chopra and Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.